 - 1. Purchases may not be intentionally divided between multiple, separate procurements to circumvent this policy's requirements. - 2.
 No purchase may be made without proper authorization. - 3.
-PMGAA shall ensure compliance with all laws, regulations, and grant assurances, as applicable, for any procurement. - 4.
-If, after adequate advertising of a solicitation, only one bid, proposal or statement of qualifications is received the Purchasing Director or designee will: - a.
+All purchases made with a PMGAA issued credit card must be for business-related expenses only.
+Personal expenses are not allowed. - a.
+Purchases with credit cards must comply with the terms outlined in this Policy. - b.
+Any purchases related to monthly or annual subscriptions (which may include software, services, or memberships) require prior approval from the PMGAA Director of Finance.
+This ensures that the subscriptions align with business needs, budgeting, and information technology requirements. - 4.
+PMGAA shall ensure compliance with all laws, regulations, and grant assurances, as applicable, for any procurement. - 5.
+If, after adequate advertising of a solicitation, only one bid, proposal or statement of qualifications is received, the Purchasing Director or designee will: - a.
 Confirm that the specifications of the IFB, RFP or RFQ were not overly restrictive.
 If deemed nonrestrictive, the Purchasing Director or designee shall perform a cost or price analysis to ensure the pricing received is in line with expected services and, if in line, proceed to award the contract following the guidelines set forth in this Policy.